influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 ```

 The `.room()` and `.token()` specifications are optional.
-If they aren't set in the TICKscript, they default to the `room` and
+If they are not set in the TICKscript, they default to the `room` and
 `token` settings in the `[hipchat]` section of the configuration file.
-Note that if `global` is set to `true` in the configuration file, there's no
+Note that if `global` is set to `true` in the configuration file, there is no
 need to specify `.hipChat()` in the TICKscript; Kapacitor sends all alerts to HipChat
 by default.